-First published in the DAA Gastro IG Newsletter: April 2020
+Published in the DAA Gastro IG Newsletter, April 2020, Issue 17.

 Dietitians would be very familiar with the prevalence of Inflammatory Bowel Disease (IBD) in Australia.
 IBD is a chronic disease that is characterised by episodic inflammation of the gut.

 Australia has one of the highest incidences of IBD worldwide, affecting 1 in every 250 Australians1 (equating to over 80,000 people), with 14 new cases diagnosed every day.
 IBD is incurable and associated with significant comorbidities.
 There is a critical need for safe and effective therapeutics to improve patient quality of life, maintain remission over long periods, reduce surgery and curtail the individual and public health costs.

 Inspired by the emerging evidence of the role the microbiome plays in IBD, a leading Australian company that analyses gut microbiome has launched an IBD Research and Development (R&D) program in 2019 to tackle IBD by mining the gut microbiome for novel biotherapeutics.
 Heading up the team is Dr Páraic Ó Cuív – Lead, Live Biotherapeutics – and Associate Professor Lutz Krause – Head of Data-Mining and Artificial Intelligence.
 The company’s world-leading DNA sequencing platform affords them a great opportunity to contribute to diagnostics and therapeutics for IBD sufferers.